The Most Popular CS:GO Maps for Matchmaking & Competitions

 This map strongly reminds of Venice – by the architecture and, of course, by many canals CS:GO.
 It’s not the most popular CS:GO map, but still, it’s quite interesting and unusual.
 Many players enjoy being here, explore historical buildings and experiment with playing styles.

-All CS:GO maps are like unique worlds with particular rules (except Danger Zone - The Battle Royale mod).
-You need to act accordingly to the playing map, remember possible positions and ways here, understand the tactics of your team and your opponents.
+All CS:GO maps are like unique worlds with particular rules (except Danger Zone - The Battle Royale mode).
+You need to act accordingly to the playing map, remember possible positions, ways and map callouts here, understand the tactics of your team and your opponents.

 Game practice will teach you all the details.
 The experience of watching CS:GO Esports matches will teach you some tricks for individual action and also about teamwork.